Editing of anime in distribution: Changes to episode count and order

 The Pokémon episode "Dennō Senshi Porygon" was removed from all repeats and home releases of the series due to an issue during its original broadcast.
 It was never released in any form outside of Japan.
-For the North American Blu-ray release of Mobile Suit Gundam series producer Yoshiyuki Tomino removed episode 15 of the series due to its poor quality animation.
+For the North American Blu-ray release of Mobile Suit Gundam, series producer Yoshiyuki Tomino removed episode 15 of the series due to its poor quality animation.

 Repackaged shows

 The Robotech series was created as a mix of three originally separate and unrelated series The Super Dimensional Fortress Macross, Super Dimension Cavalry Southern Cross and Mospeada.
 Characters were renamed and the story was adapted to create links between each of the source series.

 Battle of the Planets was adapted from Science Ninja Team Gatchaman with 85 of the original 106 episodes being adapted by Sandy Frank for US broadcast in 1979.
 Along with westernized character names, other changes included the removal of violent scenes and entirely new animation inserted in places.
 A new character was also created.
 The series was then released as G-Force: Guardians of Space by Turner Broadcasting, with fewer changes to the original Japanese version.

 Nudity and sexuality

 As nudity is far more stigmatized in the U.S. than it is in Japan, such content is often edited out of locally distributed anime.
 Although U.S. law regarding child pornography does not prohibit cartoon pornography, suggested underage nudity is also commonly censored.
 In the original U.S. release of Sailor Moon, all of the female leads' transformation sequences were airbrushed to remove the lines tracing their breasts and pubic areas (except for Moon and Chibi Moon; their sequences had little or no lines), even though the characters were shown in silhouette form only.
 This kind of editing is not limited to cartoons aimed at older audiences, either.
 For example, the anime series Blue Gender contained scenes of sex (next to blood and intense violence), which was edited out when shown in the U.S. on Adult Swim (the series was originally planned to air on Toonami but was considered too graphic).
 Another example, ADV Films edited out nudity of high-school-aged characters from the American DVD release of the anime Sakura Diaries.
 However, the edits to the animation were not done by ADV Films but were shown on TV in Japan.
 The video was already edited for exposed female private parts, and were covered by inserted lingerie.
 Dialogue was also altered to shield suggestions of adolescent age.
+In 2001, the now-defunct Sterling Entertainment Group removed all shots featuring the mermaids' bare bosoms on Hans Christian Andersen's The Little Mermaid concerning the film was marketed towards children, which went out-of-print after its closure in 2006.
 Meanwhile, in February 2008, the government of Canada banned imports of such hentai series Cool Devices and Words Worth, as it cited those series as "obscene" under federal guidelines.